Major League Baseball drug policy: Steroids

 A test is considered positive if a sufficient amount of Steroid is present, except the presence of nandrolone, which is considered positive only if the level exceeds 2 ng/ml.

 Stimulants

 The presence of a Stimulant shall be considered a positive only if the level exceeds 250 ng/ml, unless specified otherwise below:

 Notification

 HPAC immediately notifies the Player and the Club of the positive drug test result.

 In-Season testing

-On January 10, 2013, MLB and the players union reached an agreement to add random, in-season human growth hormone and to a new test to reveal the use of testosterone.
-Testing began the 2013 season.
+On January 10, 2013, MLB and the players union reached an agreement to add random, in-season human growth hormone testing, and to add a new test to reveal the use of testosterone.
+Testing began in the 2013 season.

 Clinical and administrative tracks

 All players who enter the program are placed on the Clinical track, except when a player tests positive for steroids, does not comply with the initial evaluation, cooperate in his treatment, is convicted or pleads guilty or nolo contendere to the sale or use and prohibited substance, or participates in the sale or distribution of any banned substance.
 In that event, the player is placed in the Administrative Track.
 HPAC has the discretion to place a player in the Administrative Track in any other event, but not solely on the basis that the player is in an inpatient treatment program.
 Transfer to the Administrative track is contingent on a majority vote, and in the case of a tie, a fifth member must cast a vote based on reasonable cause and cannot consider past practice.